 This is prime example of descriptive grammar rules that are native to a specific location.

 Either vs Ither – Memory Trick

 Here is a quick trick to memorize this grammar rule.
+Memory tricks like this are how I master more rare or rarer and other tricky words!
 Remember this phrase:

 - I know that ither is NOT a word!